Data schemas¶

 _response_index_

 field.
-You can also provide a type that derives from
+Note that you can provide any type that derives from

 DyffSchemaBaseModel